kilon/CPPBridge-old/README.md

 https://github.com/kilon/CPPBridge

+# Documentation

+CPPBridge class has a comment with all the details, each method at class side is commented , there is also an example method .
+C++ files required for the example files are included with the repo, you have just to compile them and execute Atlas-server.

 # Why bother making such a library ?

 In my saga to find a way to use Pharo as a scripting language for Unreal Game Engine, I had two options